 - If this is a phone call and you are nervous

-- Make some SIMPLE notes with the essential details (including our phone number in case they need to call back).
+- Make some SIMPLE notes with the essential details (including your phone number or the Yay phone details, in case they need to call back).

 - You could try standing up to make the call – you breathe better and will feel more confident.